Bucephalus-lgtm/crawler/README.md

 # Web Scrapping with Cheerio and Axios

-This is a to crawler based on the top of Node.js for harvesting the unique question url, and their corresponding info like referenceCount(s), upvote(s) and answer(s) from [stackoverflow](https://stackoverflow.com/questions).
+This is a web crawler based on the top of Node.js for harvesting the unique question url, and their corresponding info like referenceCount(s), upvote(s) and answer(s) from [stackoverflow](https://stackoverflow.com/questions).